The Italian-American Singers Who Walked So Frank and “Dino” Could Fly

 The next generation of bella Napoli (and beyond)

 Following a decline in the era of swing bands post World War II, soloists began breaking out on their own.
 Some of the most prominent one-man shows on the scene were the smooth Italian-American crooners of the 1950s and ’60s: Frank Sinatra, Louis Prima, Dean Martin, Tony Bennett and Perry Como, to name a few.
-What made them true stars was their cross-media presence across radio, television and film.
+What made them major stars was their cross-media presence in radio, television and film.

 Genre blending was big for this new generation.
 They drew inspiration from sources including folk music, the emerging pop sound of Bing Crosby and African-American jazz.
 More than singers, they were charismatic storytellers who evoked a very Italian penchant for the overly romantic and emotional — an essence that first reached American ears with those earlier Neapolitan immigrants.